 According to the International Commission on Non-Ionizing Radiation, "The interaction of time-varying electric fields with the human body results in the flow of electric charges (electric current), the polarization of bound charge (formation of electric dipoles), and the reorientation of electric dipoles already present in tissue" and "The physical interaction of time-varying magnetic fields with the human body results in induced electric fields and circulating electric currents."

 Low frequency radiation has been linked to miscarriages during pregnancy, leukemia, breast cancer and skin cancer, insomnia, thrombosis, damage to DNA, diabetes, multiple sclerosis, neurotic disorders, depression etc. Because of their link to childhood leukemia these types of radiation have been classified as possible carcinogens in 1998 by the National Environmental Health Institute (NIEHS) and in 2001 by the International Agency for Research on Cancer (IARC) of the World Health Organization .

 “Very recently, new research is suggesting that nearly all the human plagues which emerged in the twentieth century, like common acute lymphoblastic leukemia in children, female breast cancer, malignant melanoma and asthma, can be tied to some facet of our use of electricity.
 There is an urgent need for governments and individuals to take steps to minimize community and personal EMF exposures.”
 Samuel Milham MD, MPH, Medical epidemiologist in occupational epidemiology.

 Learn more about the health effects

-When we plug an electrical device to a power socket electric fields are produced due to voltage.
+When we plug an electrical device into a power socket, electric fields are produced due to voltage.

-When we turn it on magnetic fields are also produced due to the flow of electricity.
+When we turn the device on, magnetic fields are also produced due to the flow of electricity.

-Devices with bipolar plug which does not ground usually emit higher electric fields.
+Devices with a bipolar plug, which does not ground them, usually emit higher electric fields.

 Higher magnetic fields are usually produced by devices: